EberlyODL/phys010sjv11/motion_is_relative.md

 - S: Whoa, this is kind of confusing, velocity with respect to...
 - M: Take a break, catch your breath!
 The main point to remember is simple.
 To describe motion, you have to tell me about an observer (a reference frame).
 You have to tell me with respect to what.
 - S: Ok.
 Are we always going to use that notation with two subscripts?
-- M: No; in fact, we rarely care about changing point of view and will work in a specific reference frame.
+- M: No; in fact, we rarely care about changing point of view and will always pick a specific reference frame to work in.
 In fact, we often don't bother to mention with respect to what things are measured, since it is often obvious.
 - S: Yes, the speed of a car is always meant to be with respect to the ground.
 - M: Exactly.
 In physics we measure things in the lab reference frame.
 The observer is whoever is doing the lab!